margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The Lone Bird ##
-The lone bird flies high through the spring trees. <br>
+the lone bird flies high through the spring trees. <br>
-The lone bird sits still on the ground. <br>
+the lone bird sits still on the ground. <br>
-The lone bird sails gracefully on the yellow driving sign. <br>
+the lone bird sails gracefully on the yellow driving sign. <br>
-The lone bird rests on a walking sign. <br>
+the lone bird rests on a walking sign. <br>
-The lone bird launches and lands onto a brown tree branch.  <br>
+the lone bird launches and lands onto a brown tree branch.  <br>
-The lone bird flutters with the wind amongst the green leaves. <br>
+the lone bird flutters with the wind amongst the green leaves. <br>
-The lone bird rises high in the sky. <br>
+the lone bird rises high in the sky. <br>
-The lone bird perches on the electric wire. <br>
+the lone bird perches on the electric wire. <br>
-The lone bird glides with the wind. <br>
+the lone bird glides with the wind. <br>
-The lone bird pecks at the lead.  <br>
+the lone bird pecks at the lead.  <br>
-The lone bird flaps his wings just above the ground. <br>
+the lone bird flaps his wings just above the ground. <br>
-The lone bird stands on a fence. <br>
+the lone bird stands on a fence. <br>
-The lone bird finds her support on the power line. <br>
+the lone bird finds her support on the power line. <br>
-The lone bird scurries through the grass. <br>
+the lone bird scurries through the grass. <br>
-The lone bird expands her wings. <br>
+the lone bird expands her wings. <br>
-The lone bird swoops down to hover over the river. <br>
+the lone bird swoops down to hover over the river. <br>
-The lone bird feathers her wings above the water. <br>
+the lone bird feathers her wings above the water. <br>
-The lone bird stands on the grass. <br>
+the lone bird stands on the grass. <br>
-The lone bird skates on the ice. <br>
+the lone bird skates on the ice. <br>

 <br>